Free Alcoholism Hotlines in Texas

-The website alcoholawareness.org sponsors a 24/7 hotline that offers free help to anyone suffering from alcohol abuse.
+The website alcoholawareness.org sponsors a 24/7 alcoholism hotline that offers free help to anyone suffering from alcohol abuse and their family members.
 Call 855-955-0771 to be connected to a specialist who will listen and help in any way possible.
 The site also offers direct links to helpful resources and support groups.
 Their mission is to raise awareness of alcohol abuse by means of offering free help and resources.
 Call today.

 LMHA Mental Health Crisis Numbers

 The Texas Department of Health and Human Services (HHS) offers an extensive list of 24/7 crisis hotlines based on LMHA (Local Mental Health Authority) location.
 Click here to visit the webpage, which offers more information as well as the list of crisis numbers.
 The lines are available to all state residents suffering from any form of mental health issue, including alcohol abuse.

 In a partnership with 211 and the HHS, state residents may dial 211 or text their zip code to 898211 to be connected with a specialist who can help with any substance abuse or mental health issue.
 Click here to visit the Texas-specific 211 webpage.